Key Points:

 On the beverage front, the buffet offered self-serve Pepsi products, Bubly sparkling water, juice, milk, and coffee.

-The Verdict – Is Excalibur’s Buffet Worth Visiting?
+Is Excalibur’s Buffet Worth It?

 I stopped in during the morning, so my focus was primarily on their breakfast offerings.